TophLumina/TophLumina/README.md

 This is **Lumina**.

-An courious university student who interested in *ComputerGraphics and GameEngine Tech*.
+A courious university student who interested in *ComputerGraphics and GameEngine Tech*.

 And also love *animate and drawing*!